openstack-archive/tricircle/specs/ocata/enhance-xjob-reliability.rst

 So both failed jobs and "orphan" new jobs can be picked up and redone.

-You can see that **Handle Worker** doesn't do many works, it just consumes RPC messages, register jobs then put job items in the job queue.
+You can see that **Handle Worker** doesn't do many works, it just consumes RPC messages, registers jobs then puts job items in the job queue.
 So one extreme solution here, will be to register new jobs in the API server side and start worker threads to retrieve jobs from the database and run them.
 In this way, we can remove all the RPC processes and use database to coordinate.
 The drawback